ancap-ch/from-en/pcm/Universally Preferable Behaviour/p03_ch03_01_existence_versus_non-existence.md

 God nor carry weight or energy, or show d effects of mass or energy – God nor fix be detectable or verifiable at all, shape or form, weather na wit human being senses or wit rationality.

-ok, if I talk say “God dey,” warin I dey talk be dat na:
+ok, if I talk say “God dey”, warin I dey talk be dat na:

 “*anything way dey live must be detectable; God nor fit  be detect by man, but God dey – as e be say warin nor dey exist, be dey exit.*”

-E-hen as we dey talk say “God dey,” I don make and stand gidigba.
+E-hen as we dey talk say “God dey”, I don make and stand gidigba.
 I don show “warin dey exist ” as “ warin nor dey exist”, dis one come dey explain about dis life as something way nor get “life” , or rock as “nor be d same as rock” or as “square” or as a “circle”.

-As d same, if I com make something different as in warin “nor dey exist na d same thing as watin dey exist” and confusion na d same as watin dey continue and nor dey stop” and “I say dis thing correct, and “lie na lie” and “watin nor dey equal na d same as watin dey equal” now watin I don do na warin “nor dey correct,” and all d things I put na lie, and talk say dis na place where lie com be com correct."[^2]
+As d same, if I com make something different as in warin “nor dey exist na d same thing as watin dey exist” and confusion na d same as watin dey continue and nor dey stop” and “I say dis thing correct, and “lie na lie” and “watin nor dey equal na d same as watin dey equal” now watin I don do na warin “nor dey correct”, and all d things I put na lie, and talk say dis na place where lie com be com correct."[^2]

 Warin dey now, people nor dey make dis “alternate universe” take am to invalidate warin dey right and correct inside our own universe, but na to safe warin be erroneous in reality, and com call am correct.
 For example nor body dey argue say “God fit dey for different universe, na so if no fit say God nor dey exist” or talk say “ e nor dey for another universe, na so me I nor fit talk say I exist here."

-Dem nor if talk say or agree say dat: “ In another universe, u go gree with me say that God nor dey exit, I go talk say u be unbeliever.”[^3]
+Dem nor if talk say or agree say dat: “ In another universe, u go gree with me say that God nor dey exit, I go talk say u be unbeliever”.[^3]

 Na correct talks to say about reality nor get end opposed becos some think say realm called “lie na d same with truth talk” warin nor dey validates dem, den warin be dey self na “nor better talk abouth correct thing na really valid” – however, we know book as dose philosophers by now we don know say the talk dey confusing small, since na better talk to say dat na correct true e b dat means to say nor better talk b true.
 If something nor be true or lie – even dat talk – dem nor talk at all go fit make anything at all.
 When u dey use words, like using English, using comprehensible sentence – all of dem nor make sense at all, since in dis “alternative universe”  some structured utterance go fix be something make e no make senses at all.
 If something way fix be true in dis alternate universe come get effect on talk we make in dis universe, then we go truly know say the universe dey correct, dat is to say dat nor statements can ever fix make about anything, since dere exact opposite can be d same as true